osrm/vana-network-docs/core-concepts/data-ingress/data-privacy.md

 2. They are prompted to sign a fixed message (the encryption seed) with their wallets, creating a unique signature that can only be recreated by signing that same message using that same wallet.
 3. The generated signature is used as the encryption key (EK) to encrypt the file F using a symmetric encryption technique, creating an encrypted file EF.
 4. The encryption key EK is then encrypted with the trusted party's public key, making an encrypted encryption key (EEK).
-5. The encrypted file EF and encrypted encryption key EEK can be safely shared with the intended receipient.
+5. The encrypted file EF and encrypted encryption key EEK can be safely shared with the intended recipient.

 ## Decrypting Data